Our Impact we take success very seriously

 We have high expectations for our girls and expect the same from our students and their families.
 Our program reinforces girls' commitment to their own education, works with girls to develop essential life skills and increases support for girls’ education among their parents, school staff, and communities.

-Our work does not stop with our students.
-Actually, it is just the beginning.
-Our program also includes required parent education.
+Our program also builds parent empowerment through trainings on how they can be their child’s first educator.
 It is through parent education training classes that parents and local communities learn the importance of educating the girls and begin embracing the value of education for both girls and boys.

 Education can change everything.